quicwg/base-drafts/draft-ietf-quic-transport.md

 infrequently.

-An endpoint that receives a successfully authenticated packet with a previously unused connection ID MUST use a new connection ID for any future packets it sends to that address.
-To avoid changing connection IDs multiple times when packets arrive out of order, endpoints MUST change only in response to a packet that increases the largest received packet number.
+An endpoint that receives a successfully authenticated packet with a previously unused connection ID MUST advance to a connection ID with an equal or greater sequence number for any future packets it sends to that address.
 Failing to do this could allow for use of that connection ID to link activity on new paths.
 There is no need to move to a new connection ID if the address of a peer changes without also changing the connection ID.
 If no new connection IDs are available, the endpoint MUST NOT send additional packets until a NEW_CONNECTION_ID frame is received.
+However, an implementation need not stop sending packets due to a gap in sequence numbers; it simply advances to the next currently-available connection ID it has received.
+Connection IDs with earlier sequence numbers which arrive later MAY be retained for use on other local addresses or discarded.

 Implementations SHOULD ensure that peers have at least one unused connection ID available when changing the connection ID.
 An implementation could do this by